Get Smart About Home Soundproofing

-Home soundproofing is on the rise as homeowners confront a variety of outside noises that disturb their peace and sleep.
-Fortunately, there are a number of accessible solutions including sound-insulated windows, acoustic panels, heavy carpets and drapes.
+Residential soundproofing is on the rise as homeowners confront a variety of outside noises that disturb their peace and sleep.
+Fortunately, there are a number of accessible solutions including air sealing, wall insulation, window inserts, acoustic panels, heavy carpets and drapes.
 Such techniques for soundproofing homes can make your space a refuge from the outside world.
 So the nearby train doesn’t sound like it’s in your living room.
 And the traffic under your windows doesn’t make it hard to read or think.

 Before starting your home soundproofing project you need to understand how noise is penetrating your home so you can keep it from entering your space.